Plastic Wrap 101

 Is plastic wrap a good insulator?

-No, plastic wrap does not have very many qualities that make it a good insulator.
+No, plastic wrap does not have very many qualities that make it an excellent insulator.
 It may slightly assist in heat retention, but aluminum foil is a better insulator.
 Two layers of plastic wrap with air in between are the best way to use plastic wrap as an insulator if necessary.

 What is the best way to protect against cuts from the cutterbox blade?